hassantabar/Type-II-progressive-censoring-optimization/README.md

 The simulation code of the sequential approach has two steps for combining three objective criteria, including Q1, Q2, and Q3.

-In a simulation study, the ordering of the simulation code that should be run is as follows;
+In a simulation study, the ordering of the simulation code should be run as follows;
 1. Run two functions, “func-generat data-plogit.R” and “func-variance measure.R”
 2. Run step 1, “step1.R”.
 by determining the primary parameters such as (m,n) for type II progressive censoring,